shuribox/shuribox/README.md

 VERY expressive through text, i use a ton of capitals, emoticons,, you name it!!
 Please tell me 2 tone it tone if required!

-i am a selfshipper!! mainly w/ skateboard from phighting (nnonsharing i think??) and wool from enigma !! (sharing haii)
+i am a selfshipper!! mainly w/ skateboard from phighting (nnonsharing i think??) and mequot from die of death! (sharing dw!) you can find more on my pronouns cc page!

 ⟡

 FOR PT I am completely c+h friendly !!
 I love talking and meeting new people but my own anxiety prevents me from approaching first ,, i try my best!!

-(i also dont normally c+h first because the amount of people with that in their name who just moved away from me when i did ,, but dont be afraid 2 approach!)
+(i also dont normally c+h first because of experiences with people with that in their name who just moved away from me when i did ,, but dont be afraid 2 approach!)

 matching skins are encouraged too !!